pjbroad/el-build-methods/windows-10/msys2/README.md

 To complete initial set-up, run the provided set-up script.
 Accept the defaults, this will take some time as over 100 packages will be installed.
-These include the c/c++ build enviroment and all the packages needed to build the client.
+These include the c/c++ build environment and all the packages needed to build the client.

 ```